DeepakVadgama/deepakvadgama.github.io/_posts/poems/2018-03-31-pity-the-fool.md

 Being alone amongst billions
 Doesn’t fit; its out of place, tardy

-For happiness that alludes me,
+For happiness that eludes me,
 they’ve attained, I presume
 The secret I yearned for
 they’ve unlocked, I assume